gannochenko/protocoll/README.md

 ## License

 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
-Explain the license terms and provide a link to the full license file.